meghanreynolds/turing-machine-simulator/PROPOSAL.md

 11q<sub>2</sub>111;111q<sub>2</sub>11;1111q<sub>2</sub>1;11111q<sub>2</sub>0;1111q<sub>1</sub>11;111q<sub>3</sub>111;
 11q<sub>h</sub>1111;

 The notation that will be used in this simulation is as follows:
-  - Rules will be written as 'read, write, move'.
-For example, '-, 1, N' reads as "Read blank, Write 1, Do not move" and '0, 0, R' reads as "Read 0, Write 0, Move Right 1 Square".
   - **q<sub>1</sub>:** the starting state
   - **q<sub>n</sub>:** the nth state
   - **q<sub>h</sub>:** the halting state